Hugh Maguire (violinist): Career

-Maguire was born in Dublin as one of six siblings, all of whom became professional musicians.
+Maguire was born on 2 August 1926, in Dublin, as one of six siblings, all of whom became professional musicians.
 His father Elias, a headmaster and tenor, introduced him to violin lessons at age 6.
 By age 12, he had won every prize for violin-playing at the principal music festivals in Ireland.
 Educated at the Belvedere College, in 1944 he gained a four-year scholarship to the Royal Academy of Music in London, where he won the Alfred Waley and Alfred Gibson Prizes for violin playing, and the Cooper Prize and McEwan Prize for quartet playing.
 There he led the first orchestra for two years under Clarence Raybould and played concertos at several 'end of term' concerts.

 In January 1949, Maguire was in the first violin section of the London Philharmonic Orchestra.
 In 1950, he spent ten months in Paris having lessons from George Enescu (to whom he acknowledged his greatest debt), and appeared as soloist, including a concerto under Roger Désormière.
-In 1952 he was appointed leader of the Bournemouth Symphony Orchestra, after which he had a short period as sub-leader of the BBC Symphony Orchestra.
+In 1952, he was appointed leader of the Bournemouth Symphony Orchestra, after which he had a short period as sub-leader of the BBC Symphony Orchestra.

 In 1956, Maguire became leader of the London Symphony Orchestra until 1961, as one of the 'Young Turks' who helped to reshape the orchestra after a confrontation between management and players which had prompted many resignations.
-In 1959 he became a Fellow of the Royal Academy of Music.
+In 1959, he became a Fellow of the Royal Academy of Music.
 In 1962, he left the LSO to become leader of the BBC Symphony Orchestra, and held the post until 1967.
 From 1983 to 1991, he was leader of the Orchestra of the Royal Opera House, Covent Garden.